 Temporary side effects may include mild-to-moderate discomfort, bruising and swelling.
 Though rare, more serious complications may include infection, fluid build-up, nerve damage or blood clots.
 Prior to undergoing surgery, Dr. Mosser will discuss these risks with you in-depth.

 Many of our patients desire to have liposuction in several different body areas.
 Some of the most commonly treated regions include:

 For buttock liposuction, it’s important to know that we take a conservative approach to this procedure to reduce the risk of loose or droopy skin following surgery.
 As a general rule, the best candidates for liposuction are healthy, physically fit and have realistic expectations.

 In most cases, liposuction is a very straightforward procedure.
 Most patients are best suited to have general anesthesia because of the extent of liposuction to be performed, and the desire to reach a complete aesthetic endpoint without having issues with patient comfort.
-Once you’re comfortable, Dr. Mosser will initiate surgery by making very small, strategically placed incisions near the target treatment areas.
+Once you’re asleep from anesthesia, Dr. Mosser will initiate surgery by making very small, strategically placed incisions near the target treatment areas.